mikekelly/hal_specification/hal_specification.md

 ## Constraints

 The root of a HAL representation MUST be a **Resource** with an href that corresponds to the effective request URI of the resource being represented.
+The elements within the document must all use the 'http://stateless.co/ns' XML namespace.

 ## HAL in JSON (application/hal+json)